krahets/hello-algo/docs-en/chapter_data_structure/classification_of_data_structure.md

 !!! tip

-    If you find it challenging to comprehend the physical structure, it is recommended that you read the next chapter, "Arrays and Linked Lists," before revisiting this section.
+    If you find it challenging to comprehend the physical structure, it is recommended that you read the next chapter, "Arrays and Linked Lists," and revisit this section later.